circleci/circleci-docs/jekyll/_cci2/faq.md

 Yes.
 The win/preview-default executor includes Powershell as the default shell.
 So in this example, the steps are being run as Powershell commands.

+### Is Windows available on installed versions of CircleCI?
+{:.no_toc}

+Unfortunately, Windows is not available on server installed versions of CircleCI at this time.

 ## Billing

 ### Container Based Plans